p4nd4sec/Hannibal/documentation-payload/hannibal/execute_bof.md

 ## `execute_bof`: Execute Beacon Object File from Hannibal agents

-This command are developed for executing Beacon Object File in the Hannibal agents, with a flexible additional arguments, or additional payloads.
+This command is developed for executing Beacon Object File in the Hannibal agents, with a flexible additional arguments, or additional payloads.

 ### Beacon Object File (BOF)